 Recent experiments to identify place out of memory garnered through the practice of walking, cement flawed information into flimsy resolution, where constructed narratives locate and affirm common ground between [un]known territory and recalled action.

 Caroline Wright studied at Norwich University College of the Arts (MA Fine Art, 2002) followed more recently by a PG Certificate in HE Learning and Teaching at University of the Arts, London.
 She is a Senior Fellow of the Higher Education Academy and co-editor of the OCA/UCA Journal of Useful Investigations in Creative Education (JUICE).
-Having contributed to widening participation initiatives throughout her academic career, Caroline Wright’s longstanding interest and belief in open access to education chimes directly with OCA’s mission.
 Her pedagogical interests lie in issues around professional development for artists, assimilation and synchronicity between teaching/creative practice.
 She is particularly curious about the process of making as a shared learning experience and the dialogue surrounding production.